 Does a DPO need to be able to handle data breach response?

-In times of crisis, such as a breach.
+In times of crisis, such as a data breach.
 A carefully planned choreography should kick in which sees that the DPO is ready, willing and able to play the role of breach responder.
-This will involve confirmation and categorization of the nature of the breach, activation of an incident response plan, response co-ordination with legal /IT /marketing /executives etc, preparing communication templates to customers and the data protection authority and damage mitigation.
+This will involve confirmation and classification of the nature of the breach, activation of an incident response plan, response co-ordination with legal /IT /marketing /executives etc, preparing communication templates to customers and the data protection authority and damage mitigation.
 This is all followed up by reporting, remediation and post incident communication to affected parties.

 From the point of view of an effective DPO, they should demonstrate fair and impartial assessments in their DPIA’s, oversight of data processing activities and reporting to the executive and regulatory authorities.
 Ultimately, the DPO should not be impeded from practicing an important function but they should also have the drive to ensure that this is not the case and maintain their independence.

 What about risk analysis abilities for a DPO?